-Our Mecha'thun Warlock deck list guide features the best deck list for Season 53 of Boomsday (August 2018).
+Our Mecha'thun Warlock deck list guide features the best Rastakhan deck list for Season 57 of Hearthstone (December 2018).
 Our Mecha'thun Warlock guide also contains Mulligan advice, card combos and strategy tips.

 Mecha'thun Warlock is a new Hearthstone archetype to launch with The Boomsday Project, and sees players using the hero's unique tricks of the trade to trigger that devastating Deathrattle effect of the Mech in question.